-Understanding the Current State of AI for Stories Generation
+Understanding the Current State of AI for Story Generation

 Isamu Isozaki